ApexRMS/landfireupdate/README.md

 Also required within the `raw/` subdirectory is the `nonspatial/` subdirectory, which includes Geo-Area-specific data files that are not stored as maps.
-This folder requires all of the following: a spreadsheet of all transition rules, `Transition Table.csv`; a spreadsheet of all valid combinations of EVC, EVH, etc, `All Combinations.csv`; a crosswalk to convert fDIST codes to vDIST, `Distrubance Crosswalk.csv`; three look up tables, `EVC LUT.csv`, `EVH LUT.csv`, and `VDIST LUT.csv`; and two color maps, `EVC Colors.csv` and `EVT Colors.csv`.
+This folder requires a spreadsheet of all transition rules, `Transition Table.csv`, and a color mapping for EVT codes present in the Geo Area, `EVT Colors.csv`.

 Altogether, the folder should have the following structure: